Convex polygons in geometric triangulations: Convex polygons in a triangulation

-In this section we show that the maximum number of convex polygons present in a triangulation on $n$ points in convex position, $C(n)$, is $O(1.50285^n)$.
-In the main step, a complex proof by induction yields the following. \begin{theorem} Let $n \geq 2$, where $2^k +1 \leq n \leq 2^{k+1}$.
-Then
+In this subsection we show that the maximum number of convex paths between two adjacent vertices in a triangulation of $n$ points in convex position is $O(1.50284^n)$, that is, $P(n)=O(1.50284^n)$.
+In the main step, a complex proof by induction yields the following.